 - Clinical symptoms such as fever or acute respiratory infection (with or without fever)

 - Contact with a confirmed case of COVID-19

 If you answered ‘YES’ to either of the questions listed above and your dental appointment is not urgent, please consider delaying your treatment for at least 14 days.

 If you answered ‘YES’ to any of the questions listed above and you believe that your dental appointment is urgent, we ask you to contact us before your appointment date to let us know your risk status so we can provide you with the best possible care.

 How can you help?

-- Limit your support to one person and only where absolutely necessary
+- Limit your support to one person (including children) and only where absolutely necessary

 - Delay all non-urgent dental care if you have any symptoms of a cold or flu

 - Speak with one of the admin team before coming to the practice if you require urgent care but have any symptoms of a cold or flu

 - Sanitise your hands before and after your dental appointment

 - Use contactless payment methods such as Paywave or Zip Pay to settle your account